nick-murray/coastTrain/README.md

 #### Citation
 Use of any aspect of this training requires full attribution (see CC-BY licence).
 Please cite the published paper:

-> Murray, N.J., Lyons, M.B., Bunting, P., Canto, R., Lucas, R., Navarro Otero, A., Roelfsema, C.M., Toor, M., Worthington, T.A. (in submission) coastTrain: a global reference library for coastal ecosystems. *Limnology and Oceanography Letters*
+> Murray, N.J., Lyons, M.B., Bunting, P., Canto, R., Lucas, R., Navarro Otero, A., Roelfsema, C.M., Toor, M., Worthington, T.A. (in submission) coastTrain: a global reference library for coastal ecosystems. *Remote Sensing*

 *coastTrain: a global reference library for coastal ecosystems*
 ![img](figs/coastTrain.JPG)